Best Water Flosser – What Is Water Flossing Waterpik vs. Flossing

 What can you put in a Waterpik besides water?

-Always consult your dentist before experimenting with anything else than water in your Waterpik reservoir!
+It is advisable to consult the user manual or your dentist before using any other additives.
 We recommend using these devices only with lukewarm water but since you have asked here are some ideas:

-- Mouthwash: you may add a small amount of mouthwash to the water for added freshness and antimicrobial benefits.
-Be sure to dilute the mouthwash with water according to the manufacturer’s recommendations.
+- Mouthwash: for added freshness and antimicrobial benefits.
+Be sure to dilute the mouthwash with water in at least 50:50 ratio.

-- Essential oils: adding a few drops of essential oils like tea tree oil, peppermint oil, or clove oil to the water in your Waterpik can provide antimicrobial and anti-inflammatory benefits.
-However, be cautious with the quantity, as using too much can cause irritation or damage to the device.
+- Essential oils: adding not more than a few drops of essential oils like tea tree oil, peppermint oil, or clove oil to the water in your Waterpik can provide antimicrobial and anti-inflammatory benefits.
+Be cautious with the quantity, as using too much can cause irritation or damage to the device!

 - Antimicrobial or prescription rinses: if your dentist recommends a specific rinse for your oral health, you may be able to use it in your Waterpik.
 Always follow your dentist’s advice and the product’s instructions for use.